shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 [![Configuration combination](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/configuration-combination.png)](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/configuration-combination.png#lightbox)

-### [](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/how-tos/configure-metrics#tune-the-configuration-for-a-specific-series-or-group)Tune the configuration for a specific series or group
+### Subtask 7 - Tune the configuration for a specific series or group

 Select  **Advanced configuration**  below the metric level configuration options to see the group level configuration.You can add a configuration for an individual series, or group of series by clicking the  **+**  icon in this window.
 The parameters are similar to the metric-level configuration parameters, but you may need to specify at least one dimension value for a group-level configuration to identify a group of series.
 And specify all dimension values for series-level configuration to identify a specific series.